+The Lake District’s stone circles and ancient monuments are some of the most spectacular in the country.
 Shrouded in mystery, they draw both curious visitors and those seeking deeper meaning, and their positions offer clues to the lives of our ancient ancestors.
-Myths and legends surround them, and some fantastic stories attempt to uncover their origins.
+Myths and legends surround them, with some fantastic stories that try to explain their origins.

 With 50 circles to explore across the county, you may not be able to see them all, but here's our pick of the best, all of which can be visited from our self-catering holiday cottages.

 Castlerigg Stone Circle, Keswick

 Castlerigg Stone Circle must rate as one of the most striking prehistoric monuments in Britain!
 It's easily accessible from Keswick and the surrounding area and can form part of a pleasant ramble.
 The stones sit on a low hill with a 360-degree view of the surrounding fells: Skiddaw, Blencathra and the Helvellyn Range.
 It's also thought to be one of the oldest stone circles in Britain, erected around 3,000 BC, in the Neolithic period.
 For more wonderful heritage, why not discover these must-see historic sites around the Lake District during your holiday?